sithmel/Do-androids-dream-of-electric-duck/README.md

 ```
 asyncIterators are similar but its next method returns a Promise that once resolved returns the same kind of objects.

 Both iterator/asyncIterator can implement optional methods such as throw/return.
-We will have a look at return in a few paragraphs.
+We will have a look at return in a few paragraphs/slides.

 Here's an example:
 ```js